zeroincombenze/tools/wok_code/docs/rtd_usage_arcangelo.rst

       -B, --debug           add comment with applied rule: do not use in production
       -b TO_VERSION, --to-version TO_VERSION
-      -C RULE_CATEGORIES, --rule-categories RULE_CATEGORIES
+      -C RULE_GROUPS, --rule-groups RULE_GROUPS
-                            Rule classes (comma separated) to parse (use + for adding) use switch -l to see default classes list -c, --copyright-check
+                            Rule groups (comma separated) to parse (use + for adding, - for removing) use switch -l to see default groups list
+      -c, --copyright-check
       -F FROM_VERSION, --from-version FROM_VERSION
       -f, --force           Parse file even containing '# flake8: noqa' or '#